libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 - **API payloads**.
 Calls to the Rhize GraphQL API and to external APIs can both use JSONata in their payloads.
 - **Outgoing payloads**.
 The messages you send with intermediate message throws can have JSONata.
 - **Response transformations.**
   - REST.
 Write JSONata in the input expression to filter data.
-This is helpful to remove data from overfetching and to keep the process variable size lower.
+This is helpful to remove data from over-fetching and to keep the process variable size lower.
   - GraphQL input.
 As with JSONata, your GraphQL tasks can pass their results to JSONata.
 This is less common, as GraphQL already provides tight control of the data it returns, but it is useful for calculating derived values.

 Review the full list of parameters that accept JSONata in the [BPMN element reference]({{< relref "bpmn-elements" >}}).